-Benefit Description You pay You pay laternity care High Option Standard Option Routine maternity (obstetrical) care, such as: Nothing Nothing Prenatal care visits Screening for gestational diabetes for pregnant women First postpartum care visit • Delivery Nothing for inpatient professional delivery services Nothing for inpatient professional delivery services Notes: Routine maternity care is covered after confirmation of pregnancy. • You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+Benefit Description You pay Preventive care, children (cont.)
+High Option Standard Option • All other hearing testing, except as may be covered in Section 5(a), Diagnostic and treatment services and Section 5(a), Hearing services All charges All charges Maternity care High Option Standard Option Routine maternity (obstetrical) care, such as: • Prenatal care visits • Screening for gestational diabetes for pregnant women • First postpartum care visit Nothing Nothing • Delivery Nothing for inpatient professional delivery services Nothing for inpatient professional delivery services Notes: Routine maternity care is covered after confirmation of pregnancy. • You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
 We will extend your inpatient stay if medically necessary.
 We cover routine nursery care of the newborn during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
 When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
-If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
-You pay cost-sharing for other services, including: Diagnostic and treatment services for illness or injury received during a non-routine maternity care as described in this section. - Lab, X-ray and other diagnostic tests (including ultrasounds), Durable medical equipment (including breastfeeding pumps) as described in this section. - Surgical services (including circumcision of an infant if performed after the mother's discharge from the hospital) as described in Section 5(b).
+If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits. • You pay cost-sharing for other services, including: Diagnostic and treatment services for illness or injury received during a non-routine maternity care as described in this section.
+Lab, X-ray and other diagnostic tests (including ultrasounds), Durable medical equipment (including breastfeeding pumps) as described in this section. - Surgical services (including circumcision of an infant if performed after the mother's discharge from the hospital) as described in Section 5(b).
 Outpatient hospital or ambulatory surgical center. - Hospitalization (including room and board and delivery) as described in Section 5(c).
-Inpatient hospital . amily planning High Option Standard Option A range of family planning services, limited to: Nothing Nothing Surgically implanted contraceptive drugs Injectable contraceptive drugs Intrauterine devices (IUDs) Family planning counseling Ī
+Inpatient hospital .